aplteam/MarkAPL/MarkAPL.md

   With version 3.6 **_MarkAPL_** recognizes and processes the so-called LeanPub extension which are discussed in a separate document.
 These extensions allow the author to inject asides and messages: errors, warnings, tips and more.

-  The CSS style sheet sets **_MarkAPL_** is coming with contain mark-up for these extensions, but this can of course be changed to your liking by using a tailor made style sheet set that matches your needs.
+  The CSS style sheet sets **_MarkAPL_** is coming with contains rules for these extensions, but this can of course be changed to your liking by using a tailor made style sheet set that matches your needs.

   Note that there is a separate document available that discusses style sheets in detail.